watchly/docs/docs/data-shippers/kubernetes-filebeat.md

 or an ingest token retrieved from the **settings > Ingest Token** page of your  Axiom deployment.

+The personal access token grants access to all resources available to the user, while the ingest token just allows ingestion into the datasets the token is configured for.

 ---

-The personal access token grants access to all resources available to the user  while the ingest token just allows ingestion into the datasets the token is configured for.

-## Run DaemonSet

-To Run the DaemonSet, create and run the `.yaml` file using `kubectl apply -f daemonset.yaml`

-- You can specify any name for the Daemonset configuration file.
+- After editing your values, apply the changes to your cluster using **`kubectl apply -f daemonset.yaml`**